Porth Reservoir and Colan church circular walk

 5. Go through the gate on the right and follow the path uphill between the fences (ignore the paths leading off from gates either side) until you reach a gate at the top which opens onto a track.

-As this is a permissive path, it isn't cut by the council so it's reliant on walkers to keep it clear.
-If you have secateurs, use them to snip away some of the brambles encroaching into the path as you pass along this section.
-Over the last couple of years, the bramble situation has improved considerably due to regular snipping - it's definitely working.
+This is also a permissive path so you have secateurs, use them to snip away some of the brambles encroaching into the path.
+Over the last couple of years, the bramble situation has improved considerably on this part due to regular snipping - it's definitely working.

 The woods also provide cover for deer to hide during the day.